Netflix/atlas-docs/docs/spectator/core/meters/dist-summary.md

     you would get a nonsense value that is the sum of the reported statistics.

-When querying the results of a timer, use one of the operators below to generate a useful response.
+When querying the results of a distribution summary, either select *one* of the statistics above via a filter, or use one of the operators below to generate a useful response.

 ### Average Measurement (:dist-avg)